query

 , or other query-provider resource that does not specifically set the database

-argument will use this connection string.
-Because the majority of mods are currently written for Steampipe databases, the default database is set to the local Steampipe instance (postgres://steampipe@localhost:9193/steampipe
+argument will use this database.
+Because the majority of mods are currently written for Steampipe databases, the default database is set to the local Steampipe instance if it is not specified for the mod (postgres://steampipe@localhost:9193/steampipe

-on the mod resources in the code, and instead allow the user to pass the value at run time.
+on the mod resources in the code, and instead use the mod default.

 Postgres